 Select by clicking any item from the list below for additional information.

 Our engineers are well rounded and have domain expertise in a broad range of domains.
-These domains include digital secure communications, network modeling and simulation, creation of network protocol stacks for embedded systems, healthcare electronic medical records, real time embedded systems, RF communications, networking, HMI, fat and thin client GUI development, embedded software for manufacturing test, cross platform development, mainframe connectivity, and enterprise development domains with database back ends.
+These domains include digital secure communications, network modeling and simulation, creation of network protocol stacks for embedded systems, healthcare electronic medical records, real time embedded systems, RF communications, networking, HMI, fat and thin client GUI development, embedded software for manufacturing test, cross platform development, mainframe connectivity, healthcare informatics technology, and enterprise development domains with database back ends.
 We have program/project management experience across the full software development life cycle.

 Network Technologies and Secure Communications